 By February 6, 2022, in coordination with the Federal Trade Commission (FTC) and other agencies, NIST is required to identify:

-NIST will rely heavily on information provided by diverse stakeholders as it carries out these directives.
-In August, the agency released for public comment a white paper suggesting a draft set of potential baseline security criteria for IoT devices.
-In addition, manufacturers, distributors, government agencies, consumers and others in the private and public sectors were asked in July to submit one- or two-page position papers providing suggestions and feedback on the challenges and practical approaches to consumer software labeling.
-NIST will identify key elements of labeling programs in terms of minimum requirements and desirable attributes – rather than establishing its own programs; it will specify desired outcomes, allowing providers and customers to choose best solutions for their devices and environments.
+NIST is identifying key elements of labeling programs in terms of minimum requirements and desirable attributes – rather than establishing its own programs; NIST will specify desired outcomes, allowing providers and customers to choose best solutions for their devices and environments.
 One size may not fit all, and multiple solutions might be offered by label providers.

 On September 14-15, 2021, NIST hosted a virtual public workshop on these consumer education-oriented efforts.
-The workshop included facilitated panel discussions and presentations based on the preliminary feedback on the draft IoT criteria and the consumer software labeling position papers submitted to NIST and on preliminary feedback on potential IoT baseline security criteria.
+The workshop included facilitated panel discussions and presentations based on the preliminary feedback on the draft IoT criteriaand the consumer software labeling position papers submitted to NIST and on preliminary feedback on potential IoT baseline security criteria.
 On December 2, 2021, taking public feedback into account, NIST released a further discussion paper: Consumer Cybersecurity Labeling for IoT Products: Discussion Draft on the Path Forward.
 This paper will be discussed at the upcoming workshop Cybersecurity Labeling for Consumer IoT and Software: Executive Order Update and Discussion - December 9, 2021.